 Our faculty members are enthusiastic teachers, and within the first semester their approach triggers measurable growth in skills and confidence.
 They're expert "talent spotters" and encourage you to be creative with class projects.
 When students throw themselves into their coursework, they truly get the most they can out of their education.
 You may find yourself starring in and producing your own version of Chaucer's The Pardoners Tale for your British literature class; setting up a strength and aerobic conditioning program for a kinesiology class; or creating lesson plans for elementary education.

-Learning communities allow you to take several classes with the same 20-25 people and make connections between different fields.
-Most communities consist of two general education courses and a section of New Student Seminar linked by themes such as The Art of Science; Violence, War, and World Religions; and Leadership: Walking the Walk and Talking the Talk.
+Learning Communities allow you to take several classes with the same 20-25 people and make connections between different fields.
+Most communities consist of two general education courses and a section of New Student Seminar linked by themes such as The Art of Science; Wonders of the Universe and Mind; and The Hero and Heroine's Path (and that's just a sampling!).

 Interdisciplinary ideas expand and deepen your understanding, preparing you for a world of emerging careers.